CExA-project/ddc/paper/paper.md

 ### Strongly-typed labelled indices

 DDC employs strongly-typed multi-indices to label dimensions and access data.
-It introduces two types of indices to access the container's data:
+It introduces two types of multi-indices to access the container's data:

-- `DiscreteVector` indices:
+- `DiscreteVector` multi-indices:
   - strongly-typed labelled integers,
   - provide a multidimensional array access semantics,
   - always as fast access as raw multidimensional array,
-- `DiscreteElement` indices:
+- `DiscreteElement` multi-indices:
   - strongly-typed labelled keys or opaque identifiers,
   - provide an associative access semantics, as keys in a map container,
   - potentially slower access, depending on the type of set of `DiscreteElement`.

-Unlike `DiscreteVector` indices, users cannot directly interpret the internal representation of `DiscreteElement` and must reason about them based solely on their relative position.
+Unlike `DiscreteVector` multi-indices, users cannot directly interpret the internal representation of `DiscreteElement` and must reason about them based solely on their relative position.

 ### Sets of `DiscreteElement`